andre-st/chrome-injectjs/README.md

   ![Screenshot](image/screenshot-20180525.png)

-- your mixin scripts run in the [context of the target website](https://developer.chrome.com/extensions/content_scripts#isolated_world), so you can not just access its DOM, but its Javascript variables and functions too
+- your mixin scripts run in the [context of the target website](https://developer.chrome.com/extensions/content_scripts#isolated_world), so you can not just access its DOM, but its Javascript variables and functions too; everything outside mixin() runs in the context of the extension
 - no automatic updates, see Installation section
 - export/import = copy/paste the content of the text area